Skip to main content

 10:00Census 2026 Questionnaire - Statistics Canada

-Presenters: Ivelina Delahousse, Tania Hinchcliff, Ida Di Domenico, Dyna Ibrahim,
+Presenters: Ivelina Delahousse, Tania Hinchcliff, Nicole Britnell

 The Presentation will provide an overview of methodological and content changes for the 2026 Census of Population and provide information on the planned release schedule for 2026 Census data.